 During the first quarter of each calendar year, the Compensation Committee sets the three-year cumulative earnings per share as the target goal designed to result in a payout equal to 100% under the performance-based restricted stock/unit awards to be granted during such year.
-The Compensation Committee set the target goal for the awards granted in 2015, 2016 and 2017 by excluding restructuring costs.
-Similar to previous years, the Company completed a pre-defined process to adjust goals and to approve the adjustments that will be applied to the actual results, in each case, based on adjustments required under the LTIP.
-With respect to outstanding performance-based restricted stock/unit awards granted in 2015, the goal was adjusted to account for the effects during fiscal 2017 of the impact of acquisitions and dispositions, certain capital transactions (including capital stock repurchases) and differences in a designated foreign exchange rate outside a pre-established range.
-With respect to outstanding performance-based restricted stock/unit awards granted in 2016 and 2017, the goal was adjusted for the effects during fiscal 2017 of impact of acquisitions and dispositions, certain capital transactions (including capital stock repurchases), the changes in foreign exchange rates from the rates used in setting the goal, and for the impact of the decrease in U.S. tax rates beginning in 2018.
-Accordingly, the Compensation Committee reduced the three-year EPS performance goal for the performance-based restricted stock/units granted in 2016 and 2017 by 2.53% and 4.88%, respectively.
-A substantial portion of the adjustment to the 2015 performance goal was attributable to the average Euro foreign exchange rate during 2017 being lower than the pre-established range in the 2015 plan.
-The increase in the 2016 and 2017 performance goals was primarily attributable to the change in U.S. tax rates and to share buyback activity.
-These adjustments were reviewed and approved by the Compensation Committee.
+The Compensation Committee set the target goal for the awards granted in 2014, 2015 and 2016 by excluding restructuring costs.
+Accordingly, the actual results for fiscal 2016 applied to measure achievement of the target goals for awards granted in 2014, 2015 and 2016 exclude actual restructuring costs incurred in fiscal 2016.
+Similar to previous years, the Company completed a pre-defined process to adjust goals based on adjustments required under the LTIP.
+With respect to outstanding performance-based restricted stock/unit awards granted from 2014 to 2016, the goals were adjusted to account for the impact of acquisitions and certain capital transactions (including capital stock repurchases) that occurred in fiscal 2016.
+For restricted stock/unit awards granted in 2014, and 2015, the goal was adjusted for the effects during fiscal 2016 of a designated foreign exchange rate outside a pre-established range.
+For restricted stock/unit awards granted in 2014 and 2015, the goal was adjusted for the effects of changes in foreign exchange rates during 2016 from the rates used in setting the three-year performance goal.
+Accordingly, the Compensation Committee reduced the three-year EPS performance goal for the performance-based restricted stock/units granted in 2014 and 2015 by 1.0% and 0.1%, respectively, and increased the three-year EPS performance goal for the performance-based restricted stock/units granted in 2016 by 0.9%.
+A substantial portion of the adjustments were attributable to the average Euro foreign exchange rate during 2016 being lower than the pre-established range in the 2014 and 2015 plans.
+The increase in the 2016 performance goal was primarily attributable to share buyback activity.
+These adjustments were reviewed and approved b